celvinren/flutter_msal_mobile/README.md

 # Project Requirements

 * Flutter version greater than 3.7.0
-* Android minSdkVersion of at least 19
+* Android minSdkVersion of at least 24
-* iOS version of at least 14.0
+* iOS version of at least 14.0 [Requirement](https://learn.microsoft.com/en-us/entra/msal/objc/#supported-versions)

-Limitation: This project uses MSAL Android SDK version 4.2, rather than 4.2+ because versions after 4.2 introduce a dependency on opentelemetry-bom:1.18.0, which requires a minimum Android SDK version of 24.
-This constraint ensures compatibility with the project's minimum minSdkVersion of 19.
+Issue with minSdkVersion below 24: The Android MSAL SDK depends on opentelemetry-bom:1.18.0, which requires a minimum Android SDK version of 24.
+If you set minSdkVersion below 24, the SDK might still work, but it could result in errors.
+Therefore, it’s recommended to set minSdkVersion to 24 or higher.

 # Installation